hyperhq/docs.hyper.sh-hyper/Introduction/region.md

 </table>

 ### Specify Your Regions
-Now, we have support for two regions.
+We now have support for two regions.
 You may specify the region via the `--region` option when you want to manage the resources for that specific region.
 The Los Angeles region will be the default region.

 You can not use `--region` option if you do not run the command `hyper config`, only default(Los Angeles) region can be used.